Spain (Kingdom of Spain)

 Difficulty level: Moderate

-From the cofe place take the main road GC-41 (C. del Agua) south direction.
-After 200-300m you can take a short cut and turn left into Cabildo de Gran Canaria street.
-At that point you should see first road signs toward Pico de las NIeves.
-Cross GC-41 and continue walking the street until the end of it where you take right into GC-41 – you should have a road sign toward Valsequillo and follow the main road toward round about.
+From the coffee place take the main road GC-41 (C. del Agua) south direction.
+After 200-300m you can take a shortcut and turn left into Cabildo de Gran Canaria street.
+At that point, you should first see road signs toward Pico de las Nieves.
+Cross GC-41 and continue walking the street until the end of it where you take right into GC-41 – you should have a road sign toward Valsequillo and follow the main road toward roundabout.

-At the round about follow Telde and Valsequillo direction.
-After 300 metres turn right into GC-414 and when the road splits take right road Hoya Navarra and at the end of it turn left.
-AT that stage you still have 6.8km to Pico de las Nieves.
+At the roundabout follow Telde and Valsequillo direction.
+After 300 metres turn right into GC-414 and when the road splits take the right road Hoya Navarra and at the end of it turn left.
+At that stage you still have 6.8km to Pico de las Nieves.
 Follow the road and take a direction toward Hoya del Gamonal.
-At this stage you will be walking an asphalt road with few steep sections.
-You should meet couple of road signs pointing at Pico de las Nieves.
+At this stage, you will be walking an asphalt road with few steep sections.
+You should meet a couple of road signs pointing at Pico de las Nieves.

 From Hoya del Gamonal the trail turns into a forest path and it is actually a very pleasant stage of the whole route.
 You will pass some buildings with road signs toward Pico de Las Nieves until you reach a mountain path leading toward GC-130.